 But the weapon represented far more than American defeat and barbarism.
-Napalm’s widespread use in Vietnam revealed America’s moral collapse, collective insanity, racism, and devotion to a capitalist economic order irrespective of what the maintenance of that order exacted in human suffering.
+Napalm’s widespread use in Vietnam revealed America’s moral collapse, collective insanity, racism, and slavish devotion to a capitalist economic order irrespective of what the maintenance of that order exacted in human suffering.

 By war’s end, napalm had become synonymous with the U.S.’s indiscriminate slaughter of Vietnamese, Cambodians, and Laotians and the ruin of much of Indochina’s agricultural sector, natural environment, and cultural heritage.
 Napalm also represented the disjuncture between U.S. means (napalm) and professed ends (an equitable, just, socially stable South Vietnam).

 Global efforts to ban the use of napalm began in earnest in the 1970s.
 Not surprisingly, the U.S. opposed those efforts.
 In 1980, a group of nations agreed to Protocol III (P3) to the Geneva Convention, which prohibited the use of napalm against civilians.
 Although P3 seemed like a no-brainer, the United States refused to be a signatory.
 The Americans wanted the option of being able to use the weapon against military targets located within civilian population centers.
 This had been the same justification for the weapon’s use against Tokyo, Pyongyang, and thousands of South Vietnamese hamlets.
 In other words, the Americans opposed P3 because they wanted to be able to use napalm the way they had always used it.